 Testimonial Tuesday "Our grandson still wants to go to Mathnasium, even though its been 6 months.
 He tells us "I'm going to show my teacher at school tomorrow what I learned today."
 After every lesson he goes to we ask him "how was Mathnasium t..

 Geometry is the branch of mathematics that deals with the properties, measurement and relations of points, lines, angles, surfaces, and solids.
 In layman’s terms, it is math applied to pictures.
 Many people say Geometry is creative rather than analytical, and students often have trouble making the leap between Algebra and Geometry.
 They are required to use their spatial and logical skills instead of the analytical skills they were accustomed to using in Algebra.

 There are 3 major reasons students struggle with Geometry:

-- They can’t see or recognize all of the pieces to decode the problem,
+2. They cannot visualize or recognize all of the pieces that go into making up the Geometry problem.

-- They struggle with the Algebra skills involved, which means they didn’t retain some of their skills from last year.
+3. They struggle with the Algebra skills involved in doing Geometry, which means they did not retain some of their skills from last year.

 Most Geometry problems are given in terms of pictures.
 It is probably one of the first times in a student’s Mathematical career that the problem hasn’t been completely spelled out for them.
 If they don’t pick up on the subtle clues given in the picture, they aren’t able to decode the problem.
 The information they need is all there, they just don’t recognize it as useful.
 Vocabulary plays a critical role in this process.
 If you don’t know what a bisector is and what it does, how are you going to be able to solve a problem involving one?